-Transaction Amount (in millions) Payments by the Company for concentrate, syrup, sweetener and other miscellaneous purchases \$292.0 Payments by the Company for local media - Payments by the Company for customer marketing programs 50.2 Marketing funding support payments to the Company 56.0 Local media and presence marketing support provided by The Coca-Cola Company on the Company's behalf 17.7
+Transaction Amount (in millions) Payments by the Company for concentrate, syrup, sweetener and other miscellaneous purchases \$ 292.0 Payments by the Company for local media Payments by the Company for customer marketing programs 0 50.2 Marketing funding support payments to the Company 56.0 Local media and presence marketing support provided by The Coca-Cola Company on the Company's behalf 17.7

 Piedmont Coca-Cola Bottling Partnership.
 On July 2, 1993, Piedmont Coca-Cola Bottling Partnership (the "Partnership") was formed by wholly owned subsidiaries of the Company and The Coca-Cola Company to distribute and market finished bottle, can and fountain beverage products under trademarks of The Coca-Cola Company and other third party licensors in portions of North Carolina, South Carolina, Virginia and Georgia.
 Initially, the Company and The Coca-Cola Company each beneficially owned a 50% interest in the Partnership.
-On January 2, 2002, The Coca-Cola Company sold a 4.651% beneficial interest in the Partnership to the Company for \$10 million, increasing the Company's beneficial interest in the Partnership to 54.651%.
-On March 28, 2003, the Company purchased an additional interest of 22.675% in the Partnership for \$53.5 million.
-As a result of this additional purchase, the Company now beneficially owns a 77.326% interest in the Partnership and The Coca-Cola Company beneficially owns a 22.674% interest in the Partnership.
-The prices for the interests in the Partnership purchased by the Company were the result of arms-length negotiations between the Company and The Coca-Cola Company.
+On January 2, 2002, The Coca-Cola Company sold a 4.651% beneficial interest in the Partnership to the Company for \$10 million, so that the Company now beneficially owns a 54.651% interest in the Partnership and The Coca-Cola Company beneficially owns a 45.349% interest in the Partnership.
+The price for the interest in the Partnership was the result of arms-length negotiations between the Company and The Coca-Cola Company.
 The initial term of the Partnership is through 2018, subject to early termination as a result of certain events.
 Each partner's interest is subject to certain limitations on transfer, rights of first refusal and other purchase rights upon the occurrence of specified events.